-I was watching YouTube the other day — one of Jordan Peterson’s talks, Who Dares Say He Believes in God.
-Afterward, as YouTube does, it led me to a related video showing one of his older university lectures where he talked about the meaning behind the yin yang symbol.
-It’s a symbol I’ve seen throughout my life but I’ve never heard it explained with the same depth of meaning.
+I stumbled upon one of Jordan Peterson’s talks on YouTube, Who Dares Say He Believes in God.
+Afterward, as YouTube does, it led me to a related video showing one of his older university lectures where he brought up the meaning behind the yin yang symbol.
+It’s a symbol I’ve seen throughout my life but I’ve never heard it explained in with this depth of meaning.

 “The yin yang symbol is interesting for a variety of reasons, because the Daoists believe that the symbol represents “being.”